p4lang/gsoc/2024/projects/container_migration/README.md

 - [mininet](https://github.com/mininet/mininet),
 - [p4runtime (python library for interacting with switches)](https://github.com/p4lang/p4runtime).

-Furthermore, we reused the load_balance exercise from the [p4lang/tutorials](https://github.com/p4lang/tutorials) repository.
-This is a simple load balancer, which hashes connections based on the source IP, source port, destination IP, destination port, and protocol into 2 buckets, which represent hosts.
+Our initial prototype was inspired by the load_balance exercise available in the [p4lang/tutorials](https://github.com/p4lang/tutorials) repository.
+This is a simple example of a P4-based load balancer that hashes connections based on the five-tuple (source IP, source port, destination IP, destination port, and protocol) into 2 buckets representing hosts.
 The output of this hash is 0 or 1, which is then used to index the target host (`h2` or `h3`) using the `ecmp_nhop` table.

 The following diagram shows the initial network topology, with three hosts (`h1`, `h2`, `h3`) and three switches (`s1`, `s2`, `s3`), where `s1` is the load balancer: